csci104/site/labs/lab2/index.md

 - Print important variables.
   Use the `print` GDB command to check the values of any suspicious variables.
   Don't forget that by calling print with a struct or class, it will print out all the member variables of that class.
-- Use `cerr`/`cout` statements.
+- Use `cerr` statements.
   For localizing a fault to a specific area of the code, or tracing the flow of an entire program, it's invaluable to just print out important values and messages throughout your program.
-  One advantage of using `cerr` rather than `cout` is that it guarantess that your output is flushed to the terminal before the program terminates.
+  Remember to use `cerr` rather than `cout` so your output is guaranteed to be flushed to the terminal before the program terminates.

 ### GDB Command Cheat Sheet